DUI is a serious offense, and can cause serious injury or fatality. Here's what to do if you or a loved one are involved in a drunk driving accident.

 |.15||Far less muscle control than normal, vomiting may occur (unless this level is reached slowly or a person has developed a tolerance for alcohol), major loss of balance||Substantial impairment in vehicle control, attention to driving task, and in necessary visual and auditory information processing|

 You probably don't think twice about popping a couple of Advil and getting behind the wheel of your car, but you should.
 You can be convicted of an impairment DUI based on your consumption of an over-the-counter medication.

 Here's what to look out for if you're planning to drive after taking any medication:

 - Drugs like cold medicine (decongestants), hay fever or allergy medicines, or medications to calm nerves or muscles can make you drowsy.

-- Be aware of how a medicine might interact with alcohol.
-Some drugs’ side effects are heightened when combined with alcohol, or alcohol could cause unexpected effects.
+- Be aware of how medicine might interact with alcohol or other medications.
+Some drugs' side effects are heightened when combined with alcohol or other medications.